janny801/automate-PT-tracker-with-google-appscript-test/README.md

    - `eventName`: The name of the event (used to track attendance).
         **this is what is shown up on the main google sheet**
 5. **set up a trigger on google appscript**
+    a. go into triggers
+    b. add trigger
+        > should say
+            - onFormSubmit(or function name if you rename)
+            - Head
+            - From form
+            - on form submit